joakimk/minimapper/README.md

 This is not directly runnable like the previous example, it requires ActiveRecord, a database and a users table.
 Isn't it interesting how much you could do without those things in the previous example? :)

-When you do need to use an ORM like ActiveRecord however, it now has the same API as your in-memory persistance (thanks to the [shared tests](https://github.com/joakimk/minimapper/blob/master/spec/support/shared_examples/mapper.rb) which define how a mapper is supposed to behave).
+When you do need to use an ORM like ActiveRecord however, it now has the same API as your in-memory persistence (thanks to the [shared tests](https://github.com/joakimk/minimapper/blob/master/spec/support/shared_examples/mapper.rb) which define how a mapper is supposed to behave).

 ``` ruby
 require "minimapper/ar"